-Vegetables – Don’t love one of the veggies I’ve included or have another veggie in your fridge that needs to be used up?
-I love the combo of veggies in the recipe, but feel free to use seasonal veggies that you have on hand.
+- Vegetables – Don’t love one of the veggies I’ve included or have another veggie in your fridge that needs to be used up?
+Toss that in!
+The addition of peas, cauliflower or bell pepper would be tasty.

-Potatoes – I used red skinned potatoes, but any potatoes will do!
-You can even swap in sweet potatoes or butternut squash for the white potatoes if you want.
+- Potatoes – I used red skinned potatoes, but any potatoes will do!
+You can even swap in sweet potatoes or butternut squash for white potatoes if you want.

-Cheese – This soup is delicious served with freshly grated parmesan on top if you’re okay with diary.
+- Cheese – This soup is delicious served with freshly grated parmesan on top if you’re okay with dairy.

-Spice – I like to add a little crushed red pepper or cayenne pepper to give the soup a little kick!
+- Spice – I like to add a little crushed red pepper flakes or cayenne pepper to give the soup a little kick!